consequently/consequently-hugo/content/writing/qjrid.md

 concepts can indeed count as definitions.

-This paper is to appear in a <em>Synthese</em> edited collection on non-assertoric speech acts.
+This paper appears in a <a href="https://link.springer.com/collections/aihehgdfej"><em>Synthese</em> edited collection on non-assertoric speech acts</a>.